redbear/Duo/docs/windows_driver_installation_guide.md

 	![image](images/Complete.png)

 * You will see 'Duo with WiFi and BLE' under Ports.
+For the Duo running system firmware v0.3.0 or above, the comport name is "Duo Serial".

 	![image](images/Done.png)